PaulDapolito/EasyTeX/README.md

 ## Usage Instructions

 EasyTeX includes a shell script to allow you to use the tool for end-to-end PDF generation.
-If you have a file that meets EasyTeX's specifications, you can generate a PDF for your file by executing `./easytex.sh file_name`.
+If you have a file that meets EasyTeX's specifications (as per [grammar.md](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/grammar.md)), you can generate a PDF for your file by executing `./easytex.sh file_name`.
 This will create a PDF (or `.tex` file if `pdflatex` is not installed) in the same directory as the file.
 Happy typesetting!

 ## Sample Usage